Teque5/grcon24/private/000_adventure/README.md

 - A. sunflower
 - B. rose
-- C. cherry blossom
-- D. fire pink
+- C. fire pink
-- E. coneflower
+- D. coneflower

 note: If your answer is A, then submit `flag{A}`.